 In short, you get an excellent conveyancing service at an affordable price.
 You don't have the risk of going to the cheapest providers, most of whom aren't solicitors; instead you get a great service from proper lawyers.

-In the old days you used your local solicitor.
-You would visit their office in the centre of Lincolnshire, and all documents would be hand-produced and posted or delivered by hand.
+We are based in Lincoln, Grantham and Newark which means you can visit our offices but there is usually no need to if you prefer to deal with matters remotely.
+In the old days you had to visit your local solicitor.
+You would visit their office, and all documents would be hand-produced and posted or delivered by hand.

 That service came at a price, but the truth is that it is no longer needed.
-With modern technology such as scanning, emailing and even Skype or Facetime video calls there is no need to use your local solicitor.
-Your conveyancer can be based anywhere and still provide a great service - even if he or she is in an office many miles away from Lincolnshire or perhaps not even in Lincolnshire.
+With modern technology such as scanning, emailing and even Skype or Facetime video calls we can offer a different service.

 We have successfully dealt with thousands of conveyancing transactions all over the country, even with clients from the other side of the world.
 It is not unknown for us to talk to clients outside the UK using Skype, and once we had clients in Thailand talking to us through an interpreter in New Zealand!

 There will be no need for you to visit our offices or hand deliver documents.
-You need never leave Lincolnshire - our conveyancers will talk you through the process via phone and email, and everything works just as smoothly as it would if we were just down the road.
+Our conveyancers will talk you through the process via phone and email.

 Online Conveyancing in Lincolnshire